Accept Award Offer & Submit Paperwork

-Students who are selected for Verification may want the Financial Aid Office to verify their financial aid award before making their decision to attend The University of New Haven.
-The Financial Aid Office will verify a student's award once all required documentation has been submitted.
-To receive a verified award by May 1, students selected for verification should submit the following documents to the Financial Aid Office NO LATER THAN April 1:
+Students who are selected for Verification may want the Financial Aid Office to verify their financial aid before making their decision to attend the University of New Haven.
+The Financial Aid Office will verify a student's award offer once all required documentation has been submitted.
+To receive a verified award offer by May 1, students selected for verification should submit the following documents to the Financial Aid Office NO LATER THAN April 1:

 - Accept/Decline the Financial Aid Offered

 - Parent's IRS Tax Return Transcript* (if FAFSA requires parent information & if the parent filed a federal tax return for the specified tax year and did not use the IRS Data Retrieval Tool on the FAFSA)

 - Student's IRS Tax Return Transcript* (if student filed a federal tax return for the specified tax year and did not use the IRS Data Retrieval Tool on the FAFSA)

 - Completed & Signed Verification Worksheet

 - Other documents requested by the University of New Haven, except for Entrance Counseling or Master Promissory Notes for your loans

 * To obtain an IRS Tax Return Transcript, visit the IRS website.